MAdnanM94/academic-website/content/publication/gg_subs/index.md

 publication: ""
 publication_short: ""

-abstract: I experimentally investigate behavior in a game with strategic substitutes using the Global Games paridgm of Carlsson and van Damme (1993).
+abstract: I experimentally investigate behavior in a game with strategic substitutes using the Global Games paradigm of Carlsson and van Damme (1993).
 Leveraging uniqueness results from Harrison and Jara-Moroni (2020), I design an experiment to investigate strategic behavior in a market-entry setting under payoff certainty (complete information) and payoff uncertainty (incomplete information).
 # Summary.
 An optional shortened abstract.
-summary: I experimentally investigate behavior in a game with strategic substitutes using the Global Games paridgm of Carlsson and van Damme (1993).
+summary: I experimentally investigate behavior in a game with strategic substitutes using the Global Games paradigm of Carlsson and van Damme (1993).
 Leveraging uniqueness results from Harrison and Jara-Moroni (2020), I design an experiment to investigate strategic behavior in a market-entry setting under payoff certainty (complete information) and payoff uncertainty (incomplete information).

 tags:
 - Global Games